-The Boxers didn’t make much distinction between the missionaries and their countryfolk who were in China for other reasons; soon all Westerners were in danger, as arson and vandalism escalated into concerted attempts to massacre.
-The Westerners huddled together in scattered redoubts for protection, unable to trust even their own, heretofore docile native servants.
-By late May of 1900, the coastal city of Tianjin, the second largest in all of Northern Inner China, was owned by the Boxers with the exception only of a small, besieged Western enclave.
+The Boxers didn’t make much distinction between the missionaries and foreigners who were in China for other purposes than proselytizing; soon all Westerners were in danger, as arson and vandalism escalated into concerted attempts to massacre them en masse.
+The Westerners huddled together for protection in scattered redoubts, unable to trust even their own, heretofore docile native servants.
+By late May of 1900, the coastal city of Tianjin, the second largest in all of Northern Inner China, had been taken over by the Boxers, with the exception only of a small, besieged Western enclave.
 The unrest had also reached Beijing proper.
 The streets of the capital were clogged with bloodthirsty mobs, while Cixi, looking placidly down on the chaos from behind the walls of the Forbidden City, continued to do nothing.
 The foreign embassies were surrounded by Boxers shouting, “Sha!
 Sha!” — “Kill!
-Kill!” — while the diplomats cowered inside next to their wives and children.
+Kill!” — while the diplomats cowered inside with their wives and children.

 Now, though, all of that was forgotten amidst the West’s need to subdue China militarily for the third time in the past 60 years.
 Inflamed as they were with righteous anger, the Boxers proved a more formidable opponent than regular Chinese armies had ever been.
-The first British expedition to try to relieve the Westerners trapped in Beijing consisted of about 2000 soldiers who had been stationed in China before the rebellion began.
-It was thrown back with heavy losses, marking the first significant defeat by a Western army at the hands of the Chinese in modern history.
+The first British expedition to try to relieve the Westerners trapped in Tianjin and Beijing consisted of about 2000 soldiers who had been stationed in China before the rebellion began.
+It was thrown back with heavy losses, marking the first significant defeat of a Western army by the Chinese in all of history.
 Inspired by this achievement, Empress Dowager Cixi dropped even the pretense of imperial neutrality in the conflict.
-She opened her armories to equip her enemies’ enemies with better weapons than fists, and sent regular Chinese army units out to join the fray.
+She opened her armories to equip her enemies’ enemies with better weapons than fists, and sent regular Chinese army units out to join the fray as well.
 For all intents and purposes, China was at open war with the West yet again.
-Still, Cixi was wise enough to ensure that the Boxers didn’t massacre the foreigners trapped in Beijing; she likewise ensured that the latter received the food and other supplies that they needed to stay alive.
-For a full-scale civilian bloodbath in the heart of the Chinese capital, she well knew, would incense the West past the point where she might be able to achieve her hoped-for outcome: that of a stalemate followed by a favorable offer of peace from foreigners who had grown sick of the whole business.
+Still, Cixi was wise enough to ensure that the Boxers didn’t massacre the foreigners they had trapped, even as she likewise ensured that the Western enclaves received enough food and other supplies to keep them alive.
+For a full-scale civilian bloodbath, she well knew, would incense the West past the point where she might be able to attain her hoped-for outcome: that of a stalemate followed by a favorable offer of peace from foreign nations who had grown sick of the whole business.

 With the failed British unilateral attack having demonstrated that a more concentrated effort would be needed to defeat the Boxers, a motley crew was now gathered to prosecute the war on the opposing side.
-It included in its ranks British, American, French, German, Russian, and even Japanese units that happened to be in the region and could be thrown into the fray at short notice.
-Savagery begets savagery, in war as in all other aspects of life; the struggle was soon marked by atrocity piled upon atrocity from both camps.
-Aided by the serious command-and-control issues on the Western side — an acute shortage of translators meant that the wildly heterogeneous units of the coalition had trouble even talking to one another, much less implementing a coherent chain of command — the Chinese continued for some days to acquit themselves better than they had in their previous wars with the West.
+It included in its ranks British, French, German, American, Russian, and even Japanese units that happened to be in the region and could be thrown into the fray at short notice.
+The allies had serious command and control issues; an acute shortage of translators meant that the wildly heterogeneous units of the coalition had trouble even talking to one another, much less coordinating their efforts effectually.
+Thanks to this and to their own esprit de corps, the Chinese continued for some days to acquit themselves better than they had in their previous wars with the West.

 In the end, though, the technological superiority of their enemies’ rifles, machine guns, and heavy artillery, along with their superior training in marksmanship, were simply too much for bravery and numbers alone to overcome.
-On July 14, 1900, the allies took all of Tianjin, marking the successful conclusion of the first phase of their joint campaign just a few weeks after it had begun.
+On July 14, 1900, the allies took Tianjin, relieving their countrymen who had been trapped there and marking the successful conclusion of the first phase of their joint campaign just a few weeks after it had begun.
 One British officer explained that “when men have been exposed to all sorts of danger, through no fault of their own, from a city that has, more or less voluntarily, sheltered hordes of the most cruel fanatics the world has ever seen, you must not be too hard on them if their human nature gets a little the upper hand of their finer feelings.”
 Tianjin was, in other words, plundered mercilessly by the victors.